Di-Anne/DIAWYN24046_FTO2506_GroupB_Di-AnneWyngaard_CDV01/README.md

 1. **Skills Analysis**:

+    - <ins>Current skills:</ins>
-    - Git, GitHub and VSCode: Initialising a git repository, basic Git workflow using Git commands (tracking changes locally).
+    Git, GitHub and VSCode: Initialising a git repository, basic Git workflow using Git commands (tracking changes locally).
 Working with GitHub which includes setting up a remote repository on GitHub and connecting a local repository to GitHub.
 Pushing changes from local repository to GitHub.
 Forking, cloning and downloading an existing remote repository.
 Using text editor VSCode for writing and managing code.
     HTML5: HTML Boilerplate, naming conventions using elements, tags and attributes, HTML semantics, hyperlinks, accessibility and embedding, organising content using tables and lists.
     CSS3: CSS basics which includes linking CSS to a HTML document, CSS syntax and structure, CSS selectors, the box model, basic styling with fonts and colors, CSS positioning, CSS specificity and inheritance, combining selectors in CSS, CSS pseudo-classes, pseudo-elements.
+    - Ability to hyperfocus and creative problem-solving: ADHD leads me to intense periods of productivity and deep work.
+Along with my ability to think outside the box and solve complex problems.
+My strongest subjects in high school were mathematics and physics.
-    - Skills I need to improve: applying CSS well is a big challenge, more specifically CSS animations, CSS layout using Flexbox and Grid, media queries and how to create designs that adapt to different screen sizes.
+    - <ins>Skills I need to improve:</ins> Applying CSS well is a big challenge.
+More specifically, CSS animations, layout using Flexbox and Grid, media queries and how to create designs that adapt to different screen sizes.
 I need much more practice with CSS.
+    - Time management and prioritisation: ADHD results in executive dysfunction.
+Therefore, I struggle with time management leading to missed deadlines and unfinished projects.

 2. **Interests and Values**: